AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Conclusions

 \section{Conclusions}

-By implementing a Two-Step Mean Variance Estimation (TS-MVE) network, we've created a novel method for estimating features of astronomical sources in images, known as ASID-FE.
-This technique involves a two-fold process: initially, the network estimates the source's centre coordinates and flux through a convolutional neural network (CNN) trained on synthetic images.
-The second stage harnesses the insights gained from the first phase to fine-tune the predictions of $x$, $y$, and flux while simultaneously characterizing the uncertainties tied to these predictions.
+By implementing a two-step mean variance estimation network, we have created a novel method for estimating features of astronomical sources in images, known as ASID-FE.
+This technique involves a two-fold process: initially, the network estimates the source's centre coordinates and flux through a convolutional neural network trained on synthetic images.
+The second stage harnesses the insights gained from the first phase to fine-tune the predictions of x, y, and flux while simultaneously characterising the uncertainties tied to these predictions.

 Through rigorous testing on both synthetic and real images, we have verified the robustness and precision of our method in estimating the properties of astronomical sources.
 The unique two-step process of our methodology allows it to outperform simple MVE networks.
 Our evaluation showed that when dealing with synthetic images with known true values, ASID-FE results show less bias than those yielded by SourceExtractor.
-Furthermore, our technique demonstrates superior proficiency in characterizing uncertainties, especially in medium to high signal-to-noise (S/N) scenarios.
+Furthermore, our technique demonstrates superior proficiency in characterising uncertainties.
+Unlike traditional methods, ASID-FE estimates a more detailed and nuanced uncertainty that often goes overlooked, providing a richer understanding of the underlying statistical properties.

 In summary, ASID-FE presents an efficient, versatile tool for the estimation of properties of astronomical sources.
 Our method holds distinct advantages over traditional methodologies, primarily its capacity to learn from large synthetic datasets with known ground truth and effectively apply these insights to real images.
-Looking forward, we aim to explore methods to minimize further the disparity between synthetic and real images, including the potential integration of software like Pyxel \citep{Arko2022}.
+Looking forward, we aim to explore methods to minimise further the disparity between synthetic and real images, including the potential integration of software such as Pyxel and ScopeSim.
 By doing so, we hope to ensure a minimal loss in performance when making predictions using models trained on synthetic images.
-As we continue refining our methodology, we're optimistic about improving the accuracy and versatility of ASID-FE across various astronomical contexts.
+As we continue refining our methodology, we are optimistic about improving the accuracy and versatility of ASID-FE across various astronomical contexts.